chriswooden/CWInject/README.md

 })
 ```

-Here both of the depending properties must be specified in the `initCompleted` callback to avoid infinite recursion.
+Here both of the depending properties must be specified in the `initCompleted` callback to avoid infinite recursion and ensure both resolutions are complete.

 ### Initializer/Property Dependencies